dhiraj-patel/Monopoly/README.md

 		-Added new parameters to account for more than one player

 5.16.16:
-	IN CLASS:

-	   - Did it together:
+	Dhiraj & Jackey:

 	     - added the space and utilties to further our progress

 	     - on this venture.

-	AT HOME:

-	     - Dhiraj: hard coded each space for each location in the Space file		and also started working on player properties owned.
+	Dhiraj: hard coded each space for each location in the Space file and also started working on player properties owned.

+	Jackey: Added main menu screen along with setting states for game and player select (in progress).
+Optimized game movement.

 PROJECT PLAN: